Roy Suryo: Political career

 In 2005, Roy joined Yudhoyono's Democratic Party.
 In 2009, he was elected to the national parliament, representing Yogyakarta electoral district.
 He resigned from the legislature in January 2013 after being appointed to replace disgraced Youth and Sports Affairs Minister Andi Mallarangeng.
 In April 2014, Roy ran for re-election to parliament but lost to fellow Democratic Party member Ambar Tjahyono from Yogyakarta.
 He accused Ambar of vote-rigging and Ambar was dismissed from the party.

 In August 2018, in his capacity as deputy chairman of the Democratic Party, Roy declared the party's intention to support former general Prabowo Subianto in the 2019 presidential election.
 In September 2018, Roy temporarily resigned from his position as deputy chairman of the Democratic Party, saying he wanted to focus on returning assets to the Youth and Sports Affairs Ministry and did not want the party connected to the case.

-In April 2019, Roy stood for re-election to parliament, but he and the Democratic Party failed to win enough votes to have a representative for Yogyakarta enter the national parliament for the 2019-2024 period.
+In April 2019, Roy stood for re-election to parliament, but he and the Democratic Party failed to win enough votes to have a representative for Yogyakarta enter the national parliament for the 2019–2024 period.
 Roy attributed the result to "Almighty God" and to "rampant money politics" practiced by other parties.

-Minister for Youth and Sports Affairs
+Minister for Youth and Sports

-In early 2013, President Susilo Bambang Yudhoyono appointed Roy Suryo as Minister of Youth and Sports Affairs to replace Andi Mallarangeng, who resigned after being named a suspect in a corruption case.
+In early 2013, President Susilo Bambang Yudhoyono appointed Roy Suryo as Minister of Youth and Sports to replace Andi Mallarangeng, who resigned after being named a suspect in a corruption case.

 Upon becoming minister, he inherited the challenge of resolving a conflict between rival national football associations: the Indonesian Football Association (PSSI) and the Indonesia Football Saviour Commission (KPSI).
 The rival camps were led by prominent tycoons Nirwan Bakrie and Arifin Panigoro.

 In September 2014, Roy was criticized by Indonesia Corruption Watch (ICW) for taking an official trip with his wife to Europe to promote the Indonesian martial art of pencak silat, as his term as minister neared an end.
-ICW described the trip as a waste and questioned why Roy’s wife was among his 10-member entourage visiting the Czech Republic, Spain and Bulgaria.
+ICW described the trip as a waste and questioned why Roy's wife was among his 10-member entourage visiting the Czech Republic, Spain and Bulgaria.

 After completing his ministerial term, Roy was accused of failing to return state assets until action was taken by the State Audit Board (BPK) in 2016.
 The Corruption Eradication Commission (KPK) had also called for the swift return of the state assets.